vcanus/vcanus.github.io/_pages/introduction.md

 ## Vision
 ```
- - Enrich our lives by providing bridge solutions between the physical and virtual worlds
+ - Enrich our lives by providing bridge solutions between the virtual and real worlds
 ```

 ## Objective